vishnuvuyyur1/AtmManagerSpringBoot/README.md

-The user can Add more ATMs if he wishes or can go to homepage or create ATMs in another city by clicking create ING Atm tab.
+The user can Add more ATMs if he wishes or can go to homepage or create ATMs in another city by clicking create  Atm tab.

 On click save the user will be able to see the ATMs he created for a given Dutch city.

-The user can keep adding or go to home page or click on Create ING Atm tab to create ATM for another Dutch city.
+The user can keep adding or go to home page or click on Create Atm tab to create ATM for another Dutch city.